 Imagine losing your loved one in this way unexpectedly in a predictable and preventable incident!

 The sense of hopelessness and distress to the family that loses a breadwinner or a loved one is unimaginable.

-It’s sad to note that many of these accidents are caused human error (95% of all road fatalities) which include over speeding, drink-driving, overloading, failure to use seat belts, ignoring road signs, etc., mainly majority male drivers.
+It’s sad to note that many of these accidents are caused by human error (95% of all road fatalities) which include over speeding, drink-driving, overloading, failure to use seat belts, ignoring road signs, etc., mainly by majority male drivers.

-Lest the reader thinks I am giving anecdotal evidence largely based on personal opinion, a ministerial statement delivered to parliament in February 2017 the Minister of Transport and Communication Brian Mushimba covering the period January to 31 to December 2016 shed more light on the gravity of this challenge.
+Lest the reader thinks I am giving anecdotal evidence largely based on personal opinion, a ministerial statement delivered to parliament in February 2017 by the Minister of Transport and Communication Brian Mushimba covering the period January to 31 to December 2016 shed more light on the gravity of this challenge.